hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 ## Open Issues

-- Should we expose pending transfers through the RPC utilizing custom endpoints?
+- Should we expose pending transfers through the JSON RPC Relay through custom endpoints?
 - Should we enable TokenAirdrops via EVM transfers for web3 parity
     - We could change the default IERC.transfer() when applied to an HTS token to be TokenAirdrop